-1. Use the outdoor and indoor teaching spaces for classes and research to connect what your students are learning in the classroom to the real world.
-English, art, kinesiology, engineering, education, seminary, geology, biology, and psychology are all departments that have found sessions in the preserve impactful to students’ learning.
-You can also teach full interim or evening courses in the Bunker Interpretive Center (BIC) and hold labs and retreats at our Flat Iron Lake House.
-A note about using the facilities: content related to or inspired by the natural environment and respite retreats are ideal uses for the facilities.
-We do not reserve space for activities unrelated to our mission (of educating for creation care, restoring the land and renewing spirits), or for personal events.
+Use our outdoor and indoor teaching spaces for classes to connect what your students are learning in the classroom to the real world.
+Outdoors: English, art, kinesiology, engineering, education, seminary, geology, biology, and psychology are all departments that have found sessions in the preserves impactful to students’ learning.
+Indoors: You can also teach full interim or evening courses in the Bunker Interpretive Center and hold retreats at our Flat Iron Lake House.

-- Reserve time in the Flat Iron Lake Preserve or space in the Flat Iron Lake House
+- Reserve space in Flat Iron Lake House